jeelpatel-sudo/sql-pizza-sales-project/README.md

 # sql-pizza-sales-project
-This project performs exploratory data analysis on a pizza sales dataset using MySQL.
-The analysis focuses on sales performance, order patterns, revenue trends, and pizza category insights using aggregation, ranking, and window functions.
+This project explores a pizza sales dataset using MySQL to practice data cleaning, joining tables, aggregation, and advanced analytical SQL techniques.
+The goal is to understand sales performance, ordering patterns, and revenue trends using real-world SQL queries.
+The dataset is sourced from Ayushi0214’s GitHub repository: pizza-sales---SQL (https://github.com/Ayushi0214/pizza-sales---SQL).

-**Key Analyses Performed**

-**Sales & Revenue Analysis :**

-1. Calculated total orders, total revenue, and average daily sales
+**Project Overview**

+The analysis is divided into Basic, Intermediate, and Advanced SQL tasks.
+Each section builds on the previous one to extract deeper insights from the dataset.

+**Basic Analysis**

+1. Total number of orders – counted all orders placed.
-2. Identified the highest-priced pizza and best-selling pizza sizes
+2. Total revenue generated – calculated using pizza prices and quantities.

-3. Extracted the top 5 most-ordered pizza types

-**Category & Quantity Insights :**

-1. Aggregated total quantities sold by pizza category

-2. Counted pizza types per category
+3. Highest-priced pizza – identified using price comparison.
+4. Most common pizza size – determined based on order frequency.
+5. Top 5 pizzas by quantity sold – ranked pizzas by total units ordered.

+**Intermediate Analysis**

+1. Category-wise quantity sold – joined multiple tables to aggregate totals across pizza categories.
+2. Order distribution by hour – analyzed ordering patterns throughout the day.
+3. Pizza category distribution – identified how many pizza types exist in each category.
+4. Average daily pizzas sold – grouped sales by date to calculate daily averages.
-3. Identified top 3 pizzas by revenue using CTEs and window functions
+5. Top 3 pizzas by revenue – used aggregation and ranking to find top performers.

-**Time-Based Analysis :**

-1. Analyzed order distribution by hour

-2. Computed revenue contribution (%) by category
+**Advanced Analysis**

+1. Percentage revenue contribution – calculated each pizza’s share of overall revenue using window functions.
+2. Cumulative revenue over time – built a running total to observe revenue growth trends.
-3. Calculated cumulative revenue over time using window functions
+3. Top 3 pizzas per category by revenue – ranked pizzas within each category using window functions.

-**Techniques Used :**

-This project demonstrates SQL concepts such as:

-1. CTEs for structured queries

-2. Window functions (ROW_NUMBER(), cumulative sums, percent calculations)

-3. Aggregations (SUM, COUNT, AVG)

-4. Date & string functions (HOUR(), SUBSTRING())

-5. Ranking pizza performance within categories
+**SQL Concepts Used**

+**This project practices essential SQL skills including:**
+Joins (INNER JOIN), Aggregations (SUM, COUNT, AVG), Grouping & Ordering, Window Functions (Row_number(), Over(), Partition by (), cumulative sums), CTEs for organizing complex queries, Date & time functions such as extracting hours and dates